BEGINNING THE CERTIFICATION PROCESS

 Congratulations on successfully passing the October 2013 examination.
 Keep in mind that although, you have passed the examination and completed an important step in the certification process, you are not yet entitled to hold yourself as a certified specialist.
 Take the next step to becoming a certified specialist by completing the appropriate post-examination application above.
 After completing the this step, your application will be ready for Board review.
 The process is interactive and you are encouraged to contact the California Board of Legal Specialization with questions.

 Those who passed the 2011 Examination may also use these forms.
 Such applications are due in accordance with any approved extension.

 CURRENT CERTIFIED SPECIALISTS

-Serving on the Board of Legal Specialization or the Advisory Commission
+Serving on the Board of Legal Specialization or an Advisory Commission

 The application period is closed for 2013.
 The next application period for State Bar commission close on February 1, 2014, with application posted in Fall 2014 at cc.calbar.ca.gov for three-year terms beginning in the fall of 2014.

 Tolling Forms for Judges